sergcomp/MobileCraft/README.md

 # Warning!
 If when builds an project there will be a problem with the NDK, you must install Android NDK r16b instead of the available Android NDK r18b!
-For this, the contents of the folder "c:\Users\<user-name>\AppData\Local\Android\Sdk\ndk-bundle\" should be removed.
+For this, the contents of the folder "c:\Users\user-name\AppData\Local\Android\Sdk\ndk-bundle\" should be removed.
 Instead, paste the contents of the folder "...\android-ndk-r16b\" pre-downloaded NDK.

-The compiled system library 'libsystem_arm.so' is in the directory "...MobileCraft\app\src\main\jniLibs\"
+The compiled system library 'libsystem_arm.so' is in the directory "...MobileCraft\app\src\main\jniLibs\".

 Before you build the project, pack the <Files> folder into the zip archive of the same name in the directory:"...MobileCraft\app\src\main\assets\".